 Edinburgh Napier Students’ Association (ENSA) is your students’ union, and all Edinburgh Napier University students, part- or full-time, are members of it.
 ENSA provides a variety of services for students, such as the ENSA Advice service, ENSA Sports and Societies, volunteering opportunities, events and entertainment, campaigns and representation.

-Information Services and Libraries
+Information Services & Libraries

 The Information Services (IS) team manages the university's three libraries, which contain a wealth of resources and a variety of study spaces to suit students' needs.
-IS is also committed to delivering and supporting high quality IT resources and services.
+IS is also committed to delivering and supporting high quality IT resources and support.